robot5000-design/ms3/README.md

 _Search New Review Form:_

 This searches the TMDB API using a python request.
 As part of defensive programming try/except blocks are used to handle ConnectionError and JSONDecodeError on these requests and returned results.
 It returns 20 results at a time which are paginated using python and jinja.
 The results are validated using the validate_choice python function.
-The results are slightly tricky to validate because all parameters are optional and vary depending on whether it's a movie or tv series.
+The results returned from the TMDB API are slightly tricky to validate because all parameters are optional and vary depending on whether it's a movie or tv series.

 _Browse Reviews/My Reviews:_